-2. In the time it takes Nancy to replace a set of brakes she can complete one-third of a clutch replacement, her opportunity cost of replacing a set of brakes is, therefore, one-third of a clutch replacement.
+2. In the time it takes Nancy to replace a set of brakes she can complete one-half of a clutch replacement; her opportunity cost of replacing a set of brakes is therefore one-half of a clutch replacement.
+In the time it takes Bill to replace a set of brakes, he can complete one-third of a clutch replacement; his opportunity cost of replacing a set of brakes is therefore one-third of a clutch replacement.

-Alternatively, you can compute how many clutches or brakes each person can replace in a certain time period, such as 6 hours, and then use these quantities to compute their respective opportunity cost: Nancy can replace 1.5 clutches or 3 sets of brakes in that time, so her opportunity cost of replacing one set of brakes is one-half of a clutch replacement (1.5 / 3).
+Alternatively, you can compute how many clutches or brakes each person can replace in a certain time period, such as 6 hours, and then use these quantities to compute their respective opportunity cost: Nancy can replace 1.5 clutches or 3 sets of brakes in that time, so her opportunity cost of replacing one set of brakes is one-half of a clutch replacement (1.5/3).
 Likewise, Bill can replace 1 clutch or 3 sets of brakes, so his opportunity cost of replacing one set of brakes is one-third of a clutch replacement (1/3).

 Bill's opportunity cost of replacing a set of brakes is lower than Nancy's, so Bill has a comparative advantage in replacing brakes.
 This also implies that Nancy has a comparative advantage in replacing clutches.
 Finally, Nancy has an absolute advantage over Bill in replacing clutches since it takes her two hours less than it takes Bill to perform that job.
-Since Nancy and Bill take b.
-As the graph below shows, 28 dresses per day and 16 loaves of bread per day is outside the production possibilities curve (PPC) and is therefore an unattainable combination for Helen.
-The combination of 16 dresses per day and 32 loaves of bread per day is both attainable and efficient.
-Finally, 18 dresses per day and 24 loaves of bread per day is a combination that lies beneath the PPC, which is attainable but inefficient.
-Here, Helen could either complete more dresses or more loaves of bread per day.
+Since Nancy and Bill take the same amount of time to replace a set of brakes, neither person has an absolute advantage in that task.